data-team-uhn/NeuralCR/README.md

   --neg_file    location of the negative corpus (text file) --epochs      Number of training epochs [80] --n_ensembles Number of ensembles [10]
-  --flat        if this flag is passed training will ignore the taxonomy infomration provided in the ontology
+  --flat        if this flag is passed, training will ignore the taxonomy information provided in the ontology
   ```

 Example: